kristjanv001/leetcode/README.md

 7. If-else statements similar to Two Sum II.
 We're checking if sum is smaller or greater than zero and moving the pointers accordingly.
 8. Return new Arraylist passing in the HashSet

+## 19. Remove Nth Node From End of List

+Fast / slow pointer, n nodes apart

+1. Create a dummy node, so that we have a reference to the head (edge cases).
+2. Set up slow and fast pointers.
+3. Set the fast pointer n nodes apart from the slow pointer.
+4. Traverse the lsit with both pointers until the fast one gets to the end.
+Since we set them n nodes apart, the slow one will be exactly in the right spot.
+5. Remove the node.
+6. Return dummy.next (head ref).

 ## 167 Two Sum II

 L & R pointers, while loop, if-else